 In most cases, it causes discomfort and limits your ability to walk freely and lose the sensitivity of feet.
 Swollen legs may be an ordinary case of fatigue, but a closer look reveals that it is due to blood clotting within the veins.
 That is where compression stockings come in.
-This raises the most critical question for buyers if the stockings really work.
+This raises the most critical question for buyers if compression stockings really work.

 Understanding The Mechanism Behind Compression Socks

 The first approach to answer the question is to have a deeper understanding of the working mechanism of compression socks.
 The name primarily gives us a starting point, compression, meaning to exert pressure or force.
 So, the primary tool under this type of socks is exerting high amounts of pressure to legs muscles.

 History of compression socks

 Compression stockings were a discovery of a German engineer suffering from a varicose vein and found it to be effective.
 They are shreds of evidence that point to the existence of a similar garment as early as 5000 BCE.
 Early civilization points out that socks were first practiced as a recovery therapy for soldiers after the war.
 Other doctors used tight bandages to treat leg ulcers in the 1600s.